Gorbachev ‘unhappy’ with Russia, 20 years on

 “There must be rotation in the higher ranks,” he said in response to a question of who should be the next president.

-The 20th anniversary of the Soviet collapse is set against an increasingly anxious atmosphere of uncertainty over who will be Russia's president for the next six years after polls next spring.
+The 20th anniversary of the USSR’s dissolution is set against an increasingly anxious atmosphere of uncertainty over who will be Russia’s president for the next six years after polls next spring.

-Gorbachev regularly criticises Putin, who served as president after Boris Yeltsin from 2000, and is currently prime minister.
-Putin is still the main decision maker in the country even after giving up the Kremlin seat to his protege Dmitry Medvedev in 2008.
+Gorbachev regularly criticises Vladimir Putin, who served as president after Boris Yeltsin from 2000, and is currently prime minister.
+However Putin is the main decision maker in the country even after giving up the Kremlin seat to his protege Dmitry Medvedev in 2008.

 “The renewal is not limited to Putin or Medvedev, there need to be honest elections,” Gorbachev continued, but instead, “we use administrative resources” and regions are ordered to provide a certain percentage for the right candidates.